ROSAF2/compose_playground/README.md

 ##### Themes
 To style our composables, android studio creates a theme using the name of our project by default.
-All we need to do is to wrap our content around our them like:
+All we need to do is to wrap our content around our theme like:

 ```kotlin
     MyComposableTheme {